danger/danger-js/docs/tutorials/node-app.html.md

 }
 ```

-Using a function as a variable we can determine whether to fail, or warn based on whether the title includes the string `"WIP"`.
+Using a function as a variable we can determine whether to fail, or warn based on whether the PR's title includes the
+string `"WIP"`.

 ## PR Messages

 In a similar vein, we also want to encourage pull requests as a form of documentation.
-We can help push people in this direction by not allowing the body of a pull request to be less than a few characters long.
+We can help push people in this
+direction by not allowing the body of a pull request to be less than a few characters long.

 ```js
 if (danger.github.pr.body.length < 10) {